jasonnyp/25P1/README.md

 - UI pages (under res/layout)
 - Vector icon files (under res/drawable)
 - Dynamic languages and themes (under res/values)
 XML is vital to the frontend of the webpage, and where much of the dynamic nature of the project has been developed from, particularly affecting languages and themes.
+More details about strings and themes are down below.
 #### Kotlin/Java
 - Backend functionality
 - Activity files (under com.singhealth.enhance/activities)